 Is the Dodge Viper ever coming back?

-- Market Demand: If there is a significant resurgence in demand for high-performance sports cars, Dodge may reconsider bringing back the Viper.
+- Market Demand: If Dodge sees a resurgence in demand for high-performance sports cars, it may be motivated to revive the Viper to capitalize on this trend.

 With top speeds at 199 mph, the Viper accelerates from 0-60 in 3.4 seconds.
 But when you compare it to its rival: A Challenger SRT Hellcat with an automatic transmission goes 0 – 60 miles per hour within three points six rather than fifty-eight.